Case-Sensitive VLOOKUP

 Please be aware that it is an array formula so you need to use CTRL + SHIFT + ENTER keyboard shortcut.
 That’s why there are braces around the formula.
 They appears after you typed CTRL + SHIFT + ENTER.

 Keep in mind that this approach requires you to use additional columns and functions, which may not be as efficient as a simple VLOOKUP formula.
-However, it gives you more control over the matching process and allows you to perform case-sensitive lookups when necessary.

 Case-sensitive lookup

 The problem is that your data differ only by case so capitalization is important for you.
 That’s why you need case sensitive lookup.
 Let’s construct a formula which will solve your problem.
 INDEX formula suits the best.
-Syntax here will be:

 =INDEX(value_you_need, row_number, column_number)

-• value_you_need is a data range from your data table
+• value_you_need is a data range from your data table.

 • row_number – this is hard to get.
-You have to use EXACT function for case sensitive function
+You have to use EXACT function for case sensitive function.

-• column_number is always 1
+• column_number is always 1.

 In this example you need the Price and you have Product IDs.
 The formula you need is: